 Earth up potatoes or cover with newspaper if frost is likely, sow runner beans, marrows, courgettes, peas, French beans, salads, spinach and root crops for winter storing.
 Grow climbing French beans to gain more space and especially try climbing blue beans, they crop heavily and are delicious.
 Watch out for blackfly on the broad beans and pinch put the tips once the lowest pods have set to deter infestation.
 Tie in greenhouse tomatoes and pinch out any side shoots, except on bush varieties ( these will root and usefully make more plants if potted on).

 Those with fruit trees can prune plums and cherries this month and pinch out shoots on grapevines.
-Its also a good time to put out pheromone traps for apple, plum and raspberries fly.
-Talking of ‘nasties’ keep an eye out for snails and slugs, especially on the lupins, hostas and lettuces and pick them off after dark or use pet and bird friendly pellets ie ones not containing metaldehyde.
+Its also a good time to put out pheromone traps for the apple, plum and raspberry fly.
+Talking of ‘nasties’ keep an eye out for snails and slugs, especially on the lupins, hostas and lettuces and pick them off after dark or use pet and bird and pet friendly pellets ie ones not containing metaldehyde.

 Hopefully you weren’t caught out by the frost in early May.
 If you were and your potatoes weren’t protected, don’t despair, they will come again although the crop will be somewhat later and with a reduced yield.
 Some of us found that young shoots of camellias and astilbes were scorched to but they seem to be recovering now.

 The end of May and early June are perhaps the most wonderful and satisfying time of year with magnificent display of colours in the borders. azaleas, rhododendrons, irises and lupins stand proud.
 Foliage is at its best and roses abound.
 There is still work to do but do take time to soak in the glorious show the garden puts on.